slattkd/novusframework/README.md

-product_retail        perceived MSRP price of product before mark down (num) product_is_shippable  boolean to determine if digital product (0/1) product_id            PID of product (string)
+product_retail        perceived MSRP price of product before mark down (num) product_is_shippable  boolean to determine if digital product (0/1) product_id            PID of product (string) free_gifts            array of custom PIDs ('001','002',etc.) if free gifts with purchase

+Associated free gift products should be in a separate "free_gifts": object.

 Data can be verified in sticky.io at https://gdc.sticky.io/admin/products/products.php?product_id=[PID]